Where to Stay in London with Kids: 5 Fantastic Neighborhoods

 Shoreditch

-Area highlights: Old Spitalfields Market, Columbia Road Flower Market, The Geffrye Museum of the Home, City of London, Tower of London, Tower Bridge, Museum of London
+Area highlights: Old Spitalfields Market, Columbia Road Flower Market, Museum of the Home, City of London, Tower of London, Tower Bridge, Museum of London, St. Paul’s Cathedral

 Not too long ago, Shoreditch in East London didn’t make the guidebooks.
 Now it’s the hippest place in the capital.
 Old Spitalfields Market, which once housed fruit and veg wholesalers, is now ringed by casual restaurants (check out Leon for healthy fast food).
 Depending on the day, the centre of the covered market is home to antiques, vintage, music and fashion stalls and a variety of pop-up eateries.
 Just along the way, Brick Lane is famous for its curry houses and the adjacent streets house one-off fashion, beauty and retro homeware boutiques, jewelers and artists’ studios.

-The Tower of London, the Museum of London, the Bank of England, St Paul’s Cathedral and various museums are all within walking distance.
+The Tower of London, St. Paul’s Cathedral, the Museum of London and various other museums are all within walking distance.

 Borough

-On the southern banks of the Thames yet an easy walk across the Millennium Footbridge to the City of London, Borough is most renowned for its eponymous food market, where some of the UK’s most renowned food producers gather to sell their wares.
+On the southern banks of the Thames yet an easy walk across the Millennium Footbridge to the City of London, Borough is famed for its eponymous food market, where some of the UK’s most renowned food producers gather to sell their wares.
 As a consequence, it’s also fringed by fantastic restaurants.
 Arrive hungry!
-For fans of roast food, Roast is one to book.
+For fans of Italian food, Padella is one to try (no reservations).

 Just along the river from Borough, you’ll find Shakespeare’s infamous Globe Theatre, where you can experience the Bard’s plays in the setting for which they were written.
 There’s also the Tate Modern, OXO Tower with its design boutiques, the arty Gabriel’s Wharf, and the theatres and concert halls of the South Bank, all overseen by the London Eye.